MDashK/sonic-1-sms-remake-switch/README.md

 **Some notes/Expected bugs and issues:**

 1. Horizontal joycon hold type play is not supported.
 You can play with Pro controller, Handheld mode or Joycon Dual mode.
-2. In Competition mode, when creating a room (acting as a server for the game), you won't be able to see the character your rival is selecting in the character selection screen.
+2. In Competition mode, you won't be able to see the character your rival is selecting in the character selection screen.

 --------------------

+**Update** *06 Oct.
+2022*: Small bugfix to the save system.

 **Changelog:**